-In addition to my teaching and practice responsibilities, I have developed a a curriculum building game, "What Would Socrates Think?" that presents students with an almost infinite number of patient scenarios and problems that must be solved in a competitive but non-threatening manner.
-Playing the game stimulates critical-thinking that goes above and beyond the usual discussion of case studies.
-Students tell me that they really enjoy playing and that the game does stimulate their critical-thinking.
-I have been awarded a grant to further develop and promote this game.
+In addition to her administrative and teaching responsibilities, she developed a curriculum building game, "Ponder™ The Socratic Way" (formerly call "What Would Socrates Think?"), that presents students with an almost infinite number of patient scenarios and problems that must be solved in a competitive but non-threatening manner.

 Dr. Bensinger holds an interest in the research of the stimulation of critical thinking for nursing students and new graduates.
 She is also interested in studying ways to promote smooth transitions for new graduate nurses as they enter the workforce.